tinspham209/study-typescript/typescript-basics/README.md

-Tuple       [1,2]             Added by TypeScript: Fixed-length array Enum        enum{ NEW, OLD}   Added by TypeScript: Automatically enumerated global constant identifiers Any         *                 Any kind of value, no specific type assignment
+Tuple       [1,2]             Added by TypeScript: Fixed-length array Enum        enum{ NEW, OLD}   Added by TypeScript: Automatically enumerated global constant identifiers Any         *                 Any kind of value, no specific type assignment Unknown     *                 Is better than any for the reasons described
 ```

 ### Types